beckn/developer-docs/content/APIReference/BPRegistration.md

 ---
-title: "Beckn Gateway Registration API"
+title: "Beckn Provider Registration API"
 metaTitle: "Developer Documentation"
-metaDescription: "Beckn Mobility is a set of open specifications and protocols to create a Digital Infrastructure for public good.
-It enables any application to connect to Mobility Service Providers (like Cab, Bus and Metro Services, EV Charging Stations, Parking Services, Tolls etc) through a network of Gateways."
+metaDescription: "Beckn Mobility is a set of open API specifications that work as an open protocol for integrated mobility."
 ---

-## Overview

-This API is for onboarding Mobility Service Providers otherwise known as **Beckn Providers** or **BPs** on to the Beckn Ecosystem.
-Examples of Beckn Providers are Cab Services, Metro Services, Bus Services, Vehicle Rental Services and so on.
-Basically if you are a Provider of Mobility Services with a Beckn Provider API, you can sign up and register your platform with any of the known **Beckn Gateways** or **BGs**.
-This procss is analogous to registering your domain name with a DNS provider.
-This endpoint will be cloned across all the BGs within the **Region of Policy Coverage** or **ROPC**, applicable to the Beckn Provider.
-For example, a Bus Service operating within a particular city will be cloned across all Beckn Gateways registered in that city.
-Any updation in the Policy will be cloned across all the respective BGs periodically.
-The **Policy Updation Frequency** or **PUF** can be configured by the city authorities.
-It is recommended that the PUF should not be less than 24 hours but it is left to the policy makers.

-## API Reference
+## Introduction

+This API is for registering a Beckn Provider with a Registry

 ### 1. Register a Beckn Service Provider